Harmonic Control of Dynamical Freezing in Programmable Rydberg Atom Arrays: Interactions reshape the freezing landscape

-Together, these results establish that interatomic distance, geometry, and drive parameters form a multidimensional control space for engineering temporal interference.
-The ability to continuously tune freezing through both spatial arrangement and energetic parameters provides practical routes to stabilizing target quantum states and designing robust Floquet protocols in programmable platforms.
+These results establish distance, geometry, and drive parameters as a multidimensional control space for engineering \rg{dynamical freezing via temporal interference}, providing practical routes to stabilizing quantum states and designing robust Floquet protocols in interacting many-body systems.